2022–23 Raja CA season

 The 2022–23 season is Raja Club Athletic's 74th season in existence and the club's 66th consecutive season in the top flight of Moroccan football.
-In addition to the domestic league, they are also participating in, they are also participating in this season's editions of the Throne Cup and Champions League.
+In addition to the domestic league, they are also participating in this season's editions of the Throne Cup and Champions League.

-The season is the first since 2010–11 without Abdelilah Hafidi, who departed to Al-Hazem FC, and the first since 2013–14 without Abdeljalil Jbira.
+Raja CA kicked off the season with a 2–2 draw against Olympique Safi in the first round of Botola.